Gerald and Charlene Gallego: Gerald Gallego

-As a student at Sacramento High School, Gerald was suspended numerous times for profanity, tardiness and violating closed campus rules.
+As a student at Sacramento High School, Gerald was suspended numerous times for profanity, tardiness, and violating closed campus rules.
 He dropped out of school in the eleventh grade.
 In 1962, Gerald and his half-brother, David Raymond Hunt, were convicted of armed robbery and served one year at a youth facility.
 At age 18, he was arrested for auto theft and chose to represent himself in court, where he pleaded guilty and was sentenced to one year at the Deuel Vocational Institution.
-During his imprisonment, he learned the fate of another half-brother, which led to a mental breakdown and him exclaiming, "The only thing I care about is killing God."
+During his imprisonment, he learned of the death of another half-brother, which led to a mental breakdown and him exclaiming, "The only thing I care about is killing God."
 One day after his release, he and Hunt robbed and assaulted an acquaintance, a crime for which he served six months at the Sacramento County Jail.
-In 1968 or 1969, Gerald was involved in a car accident that damaged his frontal lobe and embedded him in a coma for a week.
+In 1968 or 1969, Gerald was involved in a car accident that damaged his frontal lobe and put him in a coma for a week.

 In October 1969, Gerald and Hunt were arrested for participating in the armed robbery of a motel in Vacaville.
-While awaiting trial at Solano County jail, Gerald, Hunt and another inmate managed to escape by sawing through their cell door and climbing down one of the prison balconies with a white sheet.
+While awaiting trial at Solano County jail, Gerald, Hunt, and another inmate managed to escape by sawing through their cell door and climbing down one of the prison balconies with a white sheet.
 The escape was short-lived, as a police tactical unit captured the escapees in a San Francisco apartment three days later.
 Gerald served three years in prison and was paroled in September 1973.
 He was discharged from parole in December 1975 and found employment as a truck driver.
 Following Hunt's release, he led an illegal marijuana operation in Oregon until his arrest and conviction for attempting to murder a couple near Fort Lewis, Washington.